shhhushhh/Mask-Up-Vax-In/README.md

 ### ← README.md

 Created a COVID frogger game with Pokemon inspired battle scenes mixed in!
 Special thanks to sahiti.hibane and guzelabdubek for making this project possible.
+Click on this link to try the game out: https://cssi-finalproj.glitch.me!

 ### ← index.html